sdentro/icgc_consensus_purity/README.md

 ## Data bundle

-This pipeline takes input data that has been bundled and is available TODO (access restricted).
+This pipeline takes input data that has been bundled and is available [here](https://www.synapse.org/#!Synapse:syn15661196) (access restricted).
 Beyond purity estimates from the 10 methods, the bundle contains these reference files:

 | File | Description |
 | --- | --- |